p2js/clargs/README.md

 ### Parsing/retrieving options and values

-The options and values given when the program is started can be parsed and collected into a `CL_Args` object using `CL_parse(argc, argv, schema)`.
+The options and values given when the program is started can be parsed and collected into a `CL_Args` object using `CL_parse(argc, argv, schema)`, which must be freed at the end of the program using `CL_free(args)`.

 The integer options accept different formats for integer values, namely starting with `0b`, `0o` or`0x` for binary, octal and hexadecimal values respectively.

 Boolean short-form options can be grouped, eg `-l` and `-a` can become `-la`.

 *Note: Without a schema, all options will be collected and their following value (if present) will be treated as a string.
 Short-form options will be ignored and treated as values.*

+Specific options can be grabbed from a `CL_Args` object using `CL_flag(flagname, args)` - This will be a union of all the possible types of value (boolean/string/integer/number), so it must be accessed according to the type defined in the schema.

 ### Custom parse error/help behaviour